kadena-community/kadena.js/packages/apps/docs/src/docs/reference/kadena-client/kadena-js.md

 };
 ```

-### initialPactCommand
+## initialPactCommand

-If you find yourself repeating certain parts of methods for different commands,
-you can create your own command builder by using the `createTransactionBuilder` function.
-This function
-allows you to set all of the default values once and then reuse them in `createTransaction`.
+Use `initialPactCommand` to set default values for commands you want to reuse in a custom command builder.

 | Parameter | Type                  | Description              |
 | --------- | --------------------- | ------------------------ |